 Largest and highest-definition touchscreen, best camera quality, can be mounted or stand on its own, comes with lots of accessories including HRM, delivery, and white-glove installation included.

-Can only connect to FORME Life-provided heart rate monitor, not compatible with Apple AirPods Pro, second-most expensive on list.
+Can only connect to FORME-provided heart rate monitor, not compatible with Apple AirPods Pro, second-most expensive on list.

 ProForm is a subsidiary of ICON Health and Fitness, an established brand with over 40 years of experience in this market.
 Along with NordicTrack and Freemotion, these fitness products all utilize iFit content, and this includes ProForm’s VUE Mirror.

 The VUE from ProForm is a freestanding, rotatable touchscreen mirror with access to iFit’s vast content library.
 At $1,499, it is just $5 more than The Mirror, but it comes with a bundle of free weights.
 Another perk is the storage for those weights that tuck slyly behind the back of the unit.

 At 22 inches, the VUE has the smallest screen in the group, but there are some perks that make up for it.
 For one, purchase of a VUE includes a year’s iFit membership.
 It also comes with a slightly better warranty than Mirror, Echelon, and FORME.